hitarth64/hitarth64.github.io/projects.md

 ### NLP inspired model for designing a successful Kickstarter Campaign
  * Combining Natural Language processing (NLP) with stanadard mahine learning techniques, developed a classifier to predict success accuracy of the campaign based on its description, goal targeted, duration of the campaign, etc.
- * Also used word2vec models to come up with the most likely to succeed description for the campaign
+ * word2vec models to articulate most likely to succeed description for the campaign